PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/field-selectors.md

 weight: 60
 ---

-_Field selectors_ let you [select Kubernetes resources](/docs/concepts/overview/working-with-objects/kubernetes-objects) based on the value of one or more resource fields.
+_Field selectors_ let you [select PlaidCloud resources](/docs/concepts/overview/working-with-objects/PlaidCloud-objects) based on the value of one or more resource fields.
 Here are some examples of field selector queries:

 * `metadata.name=my-service`
 * `metadata.namespace!=default`